About Mission

 Vision

-Our vision is to transform the treatment of serious diseases by targeting disease-associated deubiquitylating enzymes to harness a new class of drugs.
+Our vision is to transform the treatment of serious illnesses by harnessing our world class knowledge of disease-associated deubiquitylating enzymes (DUBs) to create a new class of drugs.

 Patient focused

-Mission Therapeutics is determined to make a positive impact on the lives of patients suffering from serious diseases including acute kidney injury (AKI), rare mitochondria diseases, neurodegeneration, and fibrosis by developing first-in-class therapeutics that inhibit disease-associated deubiquitylating enzymes (DUBs).
+Mission Therapeutics is determined to make a positive impact on the lives of patients suffering from serious diseases including Parkinson’s Disease (PD), Duchenne muscular dystrophy (DMD), other neuro-degenerative diseases, heart and kidney diseases, fibrosis, and rare mitochondria diseases, by developing first-in-class therapeutics that inhibit disease-associated deubiquitylating enzymes (DUBs).

-DUBs comprise a group of around 100 human proteins that play important roles in regulating ubiquitylation, the process whereby ubiquitin – a small, regulatory protein so called because it is present in all complex organisms and virtually every cell in the body – controls protein homeostasis, protein activity, intracellular location, and sub-cellular turnover or degradation.
+DUBs comprise a group of around 100 human proteins that play important roles in regulating ubiquitylation.
+This is the process whereby ubiquitin – a small, regulatory protein so called because it is present in all complex organisms and virtually every cell in the body – controls protein homeostasis, protein activity, intracellular location, and sub-cellular turnover or degradation.

 World-leading DUB platform

 Mission Therapeutics has built a proprietary world-leading DUB platform that combines novel disease biology, bespoke screening tools and unique chemistry, thereby generating a rich pipeline of highly potent and selective small-molecule drug candidates that have substantial clinical and commercial potential.
-The Company is now progressing several programs towards and into clinical development.
+The Company’s USP30 program is now in clinical development.

 Blue chip investors

-To date the Company has received £73 million / $101 million in venture capital from a blue chip syndicate comprising institutional and corporate investors that include: IP Group plc, Schroder Adveq, Sofinnova Partners, SR One, Roche Venture Fund and Pfizer Venture Investments.
+To date the Company has received £117 million / $149 million in venture capital from a blue chip syndicate comprising institutional and corporate investors that include: IP Group plc, Rosetta Capital, Sofinnova Partners, SR One, Roche Venture Fund and Pfizer Venture Investments.

 Experienced leadership team

 Mission’s leadership team has a wealth of international, commercial and scientific experience.
-The Company has a collaborative, science-driven culture and has strong collaborations with key academic and research centers.
-These include the Gurdon Institute Cancer Research UK Laboratories at the University of Cambridge, Oxford Parkinson’s Disease Centre at the University of Oxford, and the Wellcome Trust Mitochondrial Research Centre at Newcastle University.
+The Company has a collaborative, science-driven culture and has strong collaborations with key academic and research centres.
+These include the Michael J Fox Foundation, the Gurdon Institute Cancer Research UK Laboratories at the University of Cambridge, the Oxford Parkinson’s Disease Centre at the University of Oxford, and the Wellcome Trust Mitochondrial Research Centre at Newcastle University.

 Location